ISchwarz23/advent-of-code/README.md

 `Day01Test`).
 These tests use the sample input from the puzzle explanation to check if the code is correct.
 Thereafter, the code is called with the real puzzle input.
-This input data is stored in text files in the project resources.
-The file name pattern of the input files is `DayXX.txt`
+This input data is stored in text files in the "input" folder on the project root.
+The file name pattern of the input files is `dayXX.txt`
-(e.g. `Day01.txt`).
-The mentioned sample data is stored in files with the name pattern `DayXX_test.txt` ( e.g. `Day01_test.txt`).
+(e.g. `day01.txt`).
+The mentioned sample data is stored in files with the name pattern `dayXX_example.txt` ( e.g. `day01_example.txt`).

 ## Usage